blaizard/alarm/README.md

 The light has capacitive hovering capability, which means, without touching the device and by simply passing your hand on top of Aube, one can dim in or out the light.

-Extrat of the LED lighting circuitry
+Extract of the LED lighting circuitry
 ![LED lighting](https://github.com/blaizard/alarm/blob/master/docs/circuit.jpg?raw=true)

 ## Apps